UM Renegade CommandoChange Bike

 UM Renegade Commando Mileage

-UM Renegade Commando Carb gives a mileage of 27 kmpl as claimed by the Automotive Research Association of India (ARAI).
+UM Renegade Commando gives a mileage of 27 kmpl as claimed by the Automotive Research Association of India (ARAI).

 UM Renegade Commando Specifications